openzipkin/brave/brave/README.md

 Sometimes you need to propagate additional fields, such as a request ID or an alternate trace context.

-For example, if you have a need to know the a specific request's country code, you can propagate it through the trace as an HTTP header with the same name:
+For example, if you have a need to know a specific request's country code, you can propagate it through the trace as an HTTP header with the same name:
 ```java
 import brave.baggage.BaggagePropagationConfig.SingleBaggageField;